Congenital contractural arachnodactyly in cattle: Clinical signs

-Affected calves are usually born alive with normal body weight, and most are able to walk and suckle, although 20 percent cannot suckle and die soon after birth.
+Affected calves are usually born alive with normal body weight, and most can walk and suckle, although 20 percent cannot suckle and die soon after birth.
 Signs include proximal limb contracture, congenital distal limb hyperextension and congenital kyphosis.
 As the calf grows, signs significantly improve.
 In mildly affected calves, CA may be less obvious, presenting as tall stature, joint laxity and poor muscling.
 Joint laxity predisposes affected cattle to the early onset of arthritis.

 Prevention

 In Australia, affected animals are descended from Freestate Barbara 871 of Kaf, a cow born in Indiana, US, in 1978.
 This cow is an ancestor of approximately half of all Angus cattle in Australia, limiting the usefulness of pedigree analysis in identifying potential carriers.
-If CA is identified in a herd, bulls which have tested negative for CA should be purchased, since both parents must be carriers of the defective gene for affected calves to be born.
+If CA is identified in a herd, bulls that have tested negative for CA should be purchased, since both parents must be carriers of the defective gene for affected calves to be born.
 Angus sires which carry CA include Rambo 465T of JRS, Te Mania Kelp K207, Bon View Bando 598, SAF 598 Bando 5175 and Boyd On Target 1083.